 Several factors can lead to mouth breathing

 Several factors can lead to mouth breathing.
-These include seasonal allergies (notably cedar fever), persistent nasal blockage, swollen tonsils, and sleep apnea.
-Many locals frequently face intensified symptoms because of the unique environmental conditions and allergens present in our area.
+These include seasonal allergies (notably cedar fever), persistent nasal blockage, swollen tonsils, restricted airway, and sleep apnea.

 An illustration shows a human head in profile, highlighting the nasal and oral cavities with arrows indicating airflow direction, to emphasize mouth breathing's impact on respiratory function in Kingwood TX.